frenski/quizy-memorygame/README.md

 * textSummaryClicks: The same as the previous but used for the text indicating the clicks done.
 * textSummaryTime: The same as the previous but used for the text indicating the time to complete.
 * onFinishCall: A callback function.
 Will return object with two parameters: clicks and time.
 You can add it when calling the plugin like this: onFinishCall: function(param){alert(param.clicks)}
+* onLoadCall: A callback function which is triggereed when the elements have been loaded and added to the DOM.

 ### License ###